ynrng/ynrng.github.io/uob/summer/Proposal.md

 - Unexpected situations:
   - locations can be locked (maybe contaminated, or drawer be locked). robot will make observations and adjust the plan accordingly.

+Qs - W5:
+- From what I understand, when I use this as a planning tool, I should write another program (possibly Python), generate xxx.sp using partial knowledge and rules, get a plan.
+Then make a robot (Python) to do several steps in the plan, get new observations and knowledge about surroundings, generate new xxx.sp and generate new plans.
+Loop.
+Is that correct?
+-Is it better to do the above-mentioned python program first or should I focus on getting explanations first (using test data)?
+What would be the suggested next step?
+- What are the alternatives the robot gonna suggesting?
+I will try to have some answers before next meeting.

+Explanations:

+1. structures all literals for sentences
+2. human can choose the level of explanation

 <!-- ## REFERENCES
 [1]	E. Davis and G. Marcus, “Commonsense reasoning and commonsense knowledge in artificial intelligence,” Commun ACM, vol. 58, no. 9, pp. 92–103, 2015.
 [2]	A. Szot et al., “Habitat 2.0: Training home assistants to rearrange their habitat,” Advances in Neural Information Processing Systems, vol. 34, pp. 251–266, 2021.